 OptOSS AI sets the example of startup and corporate collaboration during Rockstart AI program

-While getting ready for the second iteration of the Rockstart AI program we happily look back on the great example the first batch of startups have set.
+The second iteration of the Rockstart AI program is open for applications, but we also happily look back on the great example the first batch of startups have set.
 Throughout the 180 day program, nine startups from all over the world did their best to get the most out of the program and accelerate their growth.
 OPT/NET BV, which has built an AI-driven anomaly detection platform OptOSS AI, is one of the nine startups and can tell a story or two about how a startup builds toward working with a big corporate.

 Years of experience leading up to founding a startup

 The story behind OptOSS AI shows the strengths and benefits of AI and how can it be used to do things no human can.
 Taras Matselyukh, founder and CEO of OPT/NET BV, has been working in the telecom market for more than twenty years.
 Drawing upon his extensive knowledge Taras started to develop a tool in 2004, now known as OptOSS AI.
 Around six years ago this allowed Taras to become an independent consultant and to found his own company.